 Installing or updating the Databases

-It is a good idea to do it manually the first time, so that you will be familiar with how it is done.
+It is a good idea to try installing manually the first time so that you will be familiarize yourself with the process.

 Again, simply use wget to download the database file from maxminds website.
 Databases are found here: https://dev.maxmind.com/geoip/geoip2/geolite2/

 After downloading the files, extract the contents, and then move the database files to /usr/local/share/